tmr-imd/OIIEAdapterShell/README.md

 # License

-Copyright (c) 2023 Asset Institute, pitt&sherry, Synengco, University of South Australia
+Copyright (c) 2023 Asset Institute, Assetricity, pitt&sherry, Synengco, University of South Australia

 This software is released under the MIT License.
 See [LICENSE](./LICENSE.txt) for details.